Antonio0402/Antonio.github.io/image_picker/README.md

     Customizable UI and localizations
     Thumbnail support
     Display image in a shape card with shadow
-    This is a part of an idea to design a beautiful carousle widget that display miultiple picture with animation and pagecontroller.
+    This is a part of an idea to design a beautiful carouel widget that can display multiple pictures with animations and pagecontroller.

 ## Message